SWEGroup39/GatorChatApp/README.md

           - The preferred browser for this app is Google Chrome
         - Also adding the CORS policy blocker prevents any CORS errors from occuring
           - This is a Google Chrome extension that can be downloaded
+  ### Information About The API File
+   - The file path that I have for the API.go file when running it is C:\Users\Ria Chacko\go\src\github.com\RiaChacko2\API
+   - Inside this folder is the API.go file.
+   - When running it from the terminal, the command is **go run API.go**
   ### Running the Gator Chat Application
    - First create an angular project with the command: ng new project-name
    - In order to run our application, navigate to the main branch App contents folder, then to the Front-End folder. <a href="https://github.com/SWEGroup39/GatorChatApp/tree/main/App_Contents/FrontEnd">Click Here</a>
      - Copy all of the files and folders **excluding** the Cypress Tests folder and place them into the newly created angular project
      - NOTE: **Before** running the application make sure to run the API file [Click here to see the steps](https://github.com/SWEGroup39/GatorChatApp/blob/main/README.md#instructions-on-how-to-run-api-for-gator-chat-back-end)
+     - To see information on how to set up the backend API file [click here](https://github.com/SWEGroup39/GatorChatApp/blob/main/README.md#information-about-the-api-file)
      - Then go to the terminal and run the ng serve command to run the application
      - This should take the user to the home page initially.
        - From this point, you have successfully run Gator Chat